gldanoob-writeups/gldanoob-writeups.github.io/content/what-the-beep.md

 ```
 ...%2C37.185287%2C-120.292548%2C...
 ```
-And finally pasting it into the address bar:
+and finally pasting it into the address bar:
 ![Alt text](correct.png)

 Voila!
 The circles now (*nearly*) intersect at a single point.
 Pick a point best approximating the location of the sound source, and we're done!